archlinuxarm/PlugUI/README.markdown

 	Returns: json

 	Details: This is a jsonified wrapper around some unix tools for working with system users.
-The user list is all inclusive, it is up to the frontend to show or hide users that arent relevant or shouldn't be editable.
+			 The user list is all inclusive, frontend must show or hide them as appropriate.

 ####List users